The Larvik Torvet project (1991-1999)

 Makoto Fujiwara, Martin Kuhn, Paul Hoffmann, Christian Hannich, Lars Traegde, Knut Wold, Fokku Brands, Jonathan Garnham

 As the last large element, a wall relief 13 m long was created in 1989 as part of the Norges Symposium, which was elaborately assembled from many individually worked stone segments.
-Based on the designs by Paul Hoffmann, this twisted sculpture in the Stalaker quarry was realized as a joint project by the sculptors Paul Hoffmann, Christian Hannich, Robert Efgen, Shiro Kano, Martin Kuhn and Makoto Fujiwara.
+This twisted sculpture in the Stalaker quarry was realized as a joint project by the sculptors Paul Hoffmann, Christian Hannich, Robert Efgen, Shiro Kano, Martin Kuhn and Makoto Fujiwara.